Women have made a remarkable impact on the healthcare field.

 - General Hazel W. Johnson-Brown, PhD, RN, became the first Black female general in the U.S. Army and the first Black chief of the U.S. Army Nurse Corps in 1979.
 General Johnson-Brown graduated from the Harlem Hospital School of Nursing in 1950.
 She earned her doctorate in education administration from Catholic University of America in 1978.
 Learn more about General Johnson-Brown.

 - Dr. Antonia Novello became the first woman and first Hispanic to hold the position of U.S. Surgeon General after being appointed by President George Bush in 1990.
 Dr. Novello earned her medical degree from the University of Puerto Rico School of Medicine and completed her medical training in nephrology at the University of Michigan.
 Learn more about Dr. Novello.

 - Dr. Susan La Flesche Picotte was the first Native American woman to earn a medical degree in the U.S., after graduating from the Women’s Medical College of Pennsylvania in 1889.
 She established a private practice in Nebraska.
 Learn more about Dr. Picotte.

-As we move into our next 25 years of service to children and families, we are excited to learn from the accomplishments of the above-mentioned professionals who serve as role models and provide inspiration to team members, children and families.
+As we continue serving children and families, we are excited to learn from the accomplishments of the above-mentioned professionals who serve as role models and provide inspiration to team members, children and families.
 We are fortunate that their scientific contributions and leadership have saved lives and continue to open doors for those who will follow in the future.